NotBlue-Dev/virtualNanoleaf/README.md

+(I used var on this project, what a shame)

 # NanoVirtz

 NanoVirtz is a Nanoleaf Emulator allowing you to do api request and render it in real time, so you can test your external scripts for nanoleafs on different layout